aws-samples/aws-security-reference-architecture-examples/README.md

 Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
 SPDX-License-Identifier: CC-BY-SA-4.0

 Influence the future of the AWS Security Architecture (AWS SRA) code library by taking a [short survey](https://amazonmr.au1.qualtrics.com/jfe/form/SV_9oFz0p67iCw3obk)
-We value your feedback so that we may continually update and improve the AWS SRA Code Library for you!

 ## Table of Contents<!-- omit in toc -->